Wills

 You should think about:

-• how much money and what property and possessions you have.
-For example, property, savings, occupational and personal pensions, insurance policies, bank and building society accounts, shares
+assets and money – for example, property, savings, pensions, insurance policies, bank and building society accounts and shares

-• digital assets - anything that is stored online.
-For example, music, text, social media accounts, photographs, and online gaming accounts.
-You'll need to make a list of how to access all these accounts.
-You might need specialist legal help because there could be issues about your online account being American, for example, and not covered under Scottish executry law
+digital assets – anything that is stored online.
+This might include social media accounts or photos.
+You’ll need to make a list of how to access these accounts and might need specialist legal help

-• who you want to benefit from your will.
-You should make a list of all the people to whom you wish to leave money or possessions.
-These people are known as beneficiaries.
-You also need to consider whether you wish to leave any money to charity
+who you want to benefit from your will - these people are known as beneficiaries.
+You also need to consider if you want to leave money to charity

 Executors are the people responsible for carrying out your wishes and for sorting out your estate after your death.
 Your estate is your property and possessions.

-They have to collect together all the assets of the estate and deal with all the paperwork.
+Executors must collect all the assets of the estate, distribute them to beneficiaries and deal with all the paperwork.
 They might have to pay all the debts, taxes, funeral and administration costs out of money in the estate.
-They will need to pay out the financial assets and other possessions and transfer any property to beneficiaries.

 Who to choose as executors

-It's common to appoint at least 2 people as executors but there can be up to 4 executors.
-This might be necessary if you have a lot of possessions and property and there is too much to do for 1 or 2 executors.
+It's common to appoint at least 2 people as executors but you don't need to.
+You might want to appoint more if you have a lot of possessions and there is too much to do.

 People most commonly appointed as executors are: